-A magnet R&D program is now underway aimed at producing magnets with a maximum dipole field of 10 tesla, though the numbers that CERN is now using in specifying the energy of the machine correspond to a practical operating field of 9 tesla.
-It is planned to achieve this high field with the standard niobium-titanium conductor by operating at a temperature of around 1.8-2.0°K. A 1.3 meter-long model magnet has been built with a modified HERA cable which reached 7.9 tesla after three quenches at 1.8°.
-Four 2-bore, 10 tesla, short magnets have been ordered from industry.
-The first long magnet (9.5 meters) with twin bores will be built using HERA cable and should reach a field above 7.5 tesla at a temperature of $2^{\circ}$ .
+A magnet R & D programme is now under way, aimed at producing magnets with a maximum dipole field of 10 tesla, though the numbers that CERN is now using in specifying the energy of the machine correspond to a practical operating field of 9 tesla.
+It is planned to achieve this high field with the standard niobium-titanium conductor by operating at a temperature of around 1.8-2.0 K. A 1.3 m long model magnet has been built with a modified HERA cable which reached 7.9 tesla after three quenches at 1.8 K. Four two-bore, 10 tesla, short magnets have been ordered from industry.
+The first long magnet (9.5 m) with twin bores will be built using HERA cable and should reach a field above 7 tesla at a temperature of 2 K.

-The LHC layout is shown schematically in Fig. 6; the numbering of the interaction points corresponds to that used for the LEP electron-positron collider.
-There are four potential interaction regions at IP-1, -3, -5, and -7.
+The LHC layout is shown schematically in Figure 9, the numbering of the interaction points corresponding to that used for the LEP electronpositron collider.
+There are four potential interaction regions at IP-1, -3, -5 and -7.
 One of these (the one deepest in the Jura) will be used for the necessary proton machine beam dumps, making three available initially for some combination of proton-proton and electron-proton experiments.
-Some sort of bypass will be required to carry the proton machine around the LEP experiments installed at IP-2, -4, -6, and -8.
+Some sort of bypass will be required to carry the proton machine around the LEP experiments installed at IP-2, -4, -6 and -8.